Welcome to Sumkoka

 3. Food Packaging Products

 The fibrous residue remaining after sugar extraction, known as bagasse, finds extensive usage in the production of food packaging materials.
-Bagasse, rich in cellulose fiber, serves as a prime resource for eco-friendly products such as bagasse plates, cups, bowls, andtakeout containers.
+Bagasse, rich in cellulose fiber, serves as a prime resource for eco-friendly products such as bagasse plates, cups, bowls, and takeout containers.

 4. Animal Feed